 Energy Aggregation for Residents

-*** Important Message to Our Community Regarding Energy Aggregation:
+*** Important Messages to Our Community Regarding Energy Aggregation:

 (February 24, 2021) - The City's FIRST Municipal Energy Aggregation (MEA) program (by contract with Direct Energy) concluded in December 2020 at the end of our 17-month contract.
 The program was a success!
 Account holders realized a small savings over the term of the contract because our fixed rate with the 3rd party electrical energy supplier was lower than that of PSE&G in most of the 17 months.
 Another advantage: 50% of the electrical energy came from renewable sources, thereby yielding a reduction in the City's carbon footprint.
 The program was a WIN/WIN for all.